PM affirms pledge to implement July Charter

 The prime minister said the people of Bangladesh had given BNP the responsibility to run the country.
 He said, that BNP had signed the July Charter, the same day that others did too.
 “We have seen those who are now in the opposition were confused at first whether they would sign or not.
 And there is another party with them, which did not sign at that time.”

-The Jamaat-e-Islami had initially dithered about signing the charter, which Jamaat ally NCP had refused to sign the charter initially.
-NCP only signed the July Charter after the election.
+The Jamaat-e-Islami had initially dithered about signing the charter, while NCP, part of Jamaat’s opposition alliance now, had refused to sign the charter initially.
+NCP only signed the charter after the February 12 election.

 Tarique said in his address, “BNP signed first.”
 He continued to point out that those who had screamed themselves hoarse, had not signed on to the charter.
 “If you cared so much, why did you not sign first?”